Moniece Slaughter Claims Tank Got Her Pregnant While Cheating On Zena Foster

 Anyone who wants to keep the most intimate details of their relationship private should pass on dating Moniece Slaughter.
 The Love & Hip Hop Hollywood star recently dished on the sordid details of her past relationship with Tank.
 Not only did Moniece make the shocking claim that the R&B singer got her pregnant, she also put him on blast for being a cheater and claimed that his girlfriend was cheating on him right back with a popular rapper.

-Moniece made her shocking claims in a new interview with Al Def Digital that can be seen in the YouTube clip below.
+Moniece made her shocking claims in a new interview with Al Def Digital, which can be seen in the YouTube clip below.
 This isn’t the first time that the LHHH star claims that a superstar celebrity got her pregnant.
 Remember those same claims she made about Shaq earlier this year?

 The reality star claims that she started dating the singer when she was just 19-years old and Tank was 30.
-Although Moniece said she was warned not to date him, she did it anway and that he cheated on Zena Foster with her.
+Although Moniece said she was warned not to date him, she did it anyway, and he cheated on Zena Foster with her.

 As if that wasn’t shocking enough, Moniece went on.
-The often controversial reality star also claimed that Zena wasn’t so faithful either.
+The often-controversial reality star also claimed that Zena wasn’t so faithful either.
 While Moniece claims that Tank is a cheater and not to be trusted, she also said that Tank’s longtime girlfriend and the mother of his children is cheating right back.

 That's a wrap!
 Thank you to the good folks at Urban Music Report for my first very real in depth interview ???? goodbye AZ.